 For your conviction to qualify as a spent conviction, you must not have a subsequent conviction for any other offence, for example.

 If you have a spent conviction, you generally don’t need to disclose your conviction to an employer, when travelling, or in any other instances.

 However, the police may still have the conviction retained on their criminal record of you.

-Obtaining the right legal advice can tell you when a section 10 dismissal or the non-recording of a conviction is possible, and obtaining the right representation, can maximise your chances of obtaining that order.
+Obtaining the right legal advice can tell you when a non conviction order or the non-recording of a conviction is possible, and obtaining the right representation, can maximise your chances of obtaining that order.